Cable

 A cable may refer to any of the following:

-1. Alternatively called a cord, connector or plug, a cable is one or more wires covered in plastic that transmit power or data between devices or locations.
+1. Alternatively called a cord, connector, or plug, a cable is one or more wires covered in plastic that transmits power or data between devices or locations.
 The picture shows what the U.S. power cord may look like for your computer or monitor.
-The power cord is one example of thousands of other cables found in and around computers.
+The power cord is one example of thousands of other cables in and around computers.

-There are two main types of computer cables, a data cable (interface cable) and a power cable.
+There are two main types of computer cables: a data cable and a power cable.
 A data cable is a cable that provides communication between devices.
-For example, the data cable (i.e., DVI, HDMI, or VGA) that connects your monitor to your computer allow it to display a picture on the monitor.
-Other popular examples of data cables include the CAT5, IDE/EIDE, SATA, and USB cables.
+For example, the data cable (i.e., DVI, HDMI, or VGA) that connects your monitor to your computer to create a picture on the monitor.
+Other popular examples of data cables include the CAT5, SATA, and USB cables.
 A power cable is any cable that powers the device.
-For example, the power cord that connects to your computer and a Molex style cable inside the computer are examples of power cables.
+For example, the power cord that connects to your computer and a Molex cable inside the computer are examples of power cables.

-USB cables can act as a power and an interface cable.
-For example, plugging your smartphone into your computer lets you transfer information to and from the phone and also charges it at the same time.
+USB cables can act as a power and data cable.
+For example, plugging your smartphone into your computer lets you transfer information to and from the phone and charge it at the same time.

 Examples of computer-related cables

-Below, is a listing of the most common types of cables found with computers and electronics and examples of devices that use them.
+Below is a listing of the most common cables found with computers and electronics and examples of devices that use them.

 - AT (advanced technology) - Used with early keyboards.